Role-Based Permissions

 Design roles with specific allow permissions rather than broad permissions with deny exceptions.

-### Test Permission Changes
+### Test permission changes

 Always test role modifications in a development environment before applying them to production users.

-### Document Your Roles
+### Document your roles

 Use clear role names and descriptions so other developers understand their purpose.